July 1 , 2015

 Participants in the Evaluation Process:

-The Collective Bargaining Agreement establishes rules for selection of RTP committees.
+The Collective Bargaining Agreement establishes rules for selecting RTP committees.
 The probationary and tenured faculty of the department elect the members of the department RTP committee.
 This election shall be by secret ballot.
 Only tenured faculty members are eligible to be elected to department and college RTP committees.

 Committee members must have higher rank than those under consideration for promotion.
 (Example: a tenured associate professor may serve on a committee considering tenure and promotion for an assistant professor.)
 If promotion is not involved, tenured faculty of any rank may serve as members of a committee to consider candidates for reappointment and/or tenure.